oracle/docker-images/CONTRIBUTING.md

 1. Do not run `ssh` inside a container.
 1. Do not use host networking mode (`--net=host`) for a container.
 1. Do not hard-code any passwords.
-If passwords are required, generate them on container startup using `openssl rand` or accept a password argument during build.
+If passwords are required, generate them on container startup using `openssl rand` or accept a password argument during container startup (via `-e`).

 ### Guidelines and Recommendations